MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/index.md

 -  <a href="https://mbs.microsoft.com/customersource/northamerica/365Enterprise/learning/documentation/white-papers/MobilityWarehouse/">Mobility in the Warehouse facilitated by Microsoft Dynamics 365 for Finance and Operations</a>

 ## eLearning courses
-For information about Microsoft Dynamics 365 for Finance and Operations training, see <a href="https://mbspartner.microsoft.com/AX/LearningPlans/"> Microsoft Dynamics Learning Portal</a>. (requires CustomerSource account)
+For information about Dynamics 365 training, see <a href="https://mbspartner.microsoft.com/AX/LearningPlans/"> Microsoft Dynamics Learning Portal</a>. (requires CustomerSource account)